Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 ### Input

+#### Mode of Delivery

+The first thing that should be selected is the Mode of delivery.
+You can choose between the following modes depending on your attack run.

+- Direct
+- Dive Toss (DT)
+- TGT Find
+- Dive Laydown (DL)
+- Laydown (L)
+- Offset
+- Loft
+- Over-the-shoulder (O/S)
+- Over-the-shoulder instantaneous (O/S INST)

 #### Type of bomb

 At the Type of bomb selection you can choose which ordinance you want to drop.